BishoySedra/Data_Security_Project/README.md

 **NOTE:** The implementation of the Playfair Cipher Analysis is marked as "OPTIONAL" and comes with BONUS points, making it non-mandatory.

+### Milestone 2: Implementation of Extended Euclidean, DES, and AES

+This milestone focuses on implementing additional encryption and decryption algorithms, including Extended Euclidean, Data Encryption Standard (DES), and Advanced Encryption Standard (AES).
+These algorithms add to the complexity and security of the encryption methods implemented in Milestone 1.